Skip to content

 5. Designating a data protection officer (DPO)

-Businesses that process large amounts of personal data or carry out certain processing activities are required to designate a data protection officer (DPO).
+Most smaller businesses don’t need a digital protection officer (DPO), unless they are processing large amounts of personal data or carry out processing activities that are required to designate a data protection officer (DPO).

 Many small businesses take card payments.
 If you do, you must comply with the Payment Card Industry Data Security Standard.
 The PCI-DSS outlines a number of specific technical and organisational measures that the payment card industry considers applicable whenever such data is being processed.